henrikfroehling/Trakt.NET/README.md

 You can also get the latest built packages here: https://github.com/henrikfroehling/Trakt.NET/packages

 There are three types of packages:
-- with suffix "preview.{latest-build-number}": Latest package preview of the next upcoming planned version.
+- with suffix "release.preview.{latest-build-number}": Latest package preview of the next upcoming planned version.
 - with suffix "developer.preview-{latest-build-number}": Latest package with the latest library changes.
 These might not be stable.
 - without suffix: Actual released version packages.